Converging approximations of attractors via almost Lyapunov functions and semidefinite programming: A combined approach

-In the next step we want to replace the last constraint in the LP (\ref{LPAttractorLyapunov}) by (\ref{eq:LyapPerturbed}) because this will allow us to search for feasible $J$ that are polynomial.
-Since (\ref{eq:LyapPerturbed}) is a relaxation of the Lyapunov condition (\ref{def:LyapFunction}) we penalize a function for not being a Lyapunov function.
-The corresponding LP reads
+In the next step, we relax the last constraint in the LP (\ref{LPAttractorLyapunov}) to (\ref{eq:LyapPerturbed}) but we add a penalty for not being a Lyapunov function.
+Further, we want to work directly on $X$ instead of on the unknown set $M_+$.
+That will be done through the constraint $\beta v - \nabla v \cdot f\geq 0$.
+That leads to the final LP with so-called discounting factor $\beta > 0$